2008 United States House of Representatives elections in Texas

 The 2008 elections for the Texas delegation of the United States House of Representatives was held on November 4, 2008.
 31 of 32 congressional seats that make up the state's delegation were contested.
 In Texas's 14th congressional district no one challenged incumbent Ron Paul.
 Since Representatives are elected for two-year terms, those elected will serve in the 111th United States Congress from January 4, 2009, until January 3, 2011.

-The 2008 presidential election, 2008 Senate election, and 2008 Texas Legislature election occurred on the same date, as well as many local elections and ballot initiatives.
+The 2008 presidential election, 2008 Senate election, and elections to the Texas House and Texas Senate occurred on the same date, as well as many local elections and ballot initiatives.

+Despite widespread success for Democrats nationwide, Republicans gained one seat.

 Overview

 District 1

 Sophomore Republican Louie Gohmert of Tyler was elected in 2004 following a controversial redistricting in 2003 by then-House Majority Leader Tom DeLay that moved the district of incumbent Democrat Max Sandlin into a strongly Republican constituency.
 Sandlin was defeated by a 24-point margin in 2004, and Gohmert won in 2006 with 68% of the vote.
 The district is a purely East Texas one stretching from the Tyler and Longview–Marshall areas in the north to the Lufkin–Nacogdoches area due south.
 Gohmert was renominated, while no Democrats ran in the 2008 primary.